pallavrouth/Website/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Pallav Routh
-  description: "This blog is my personal platform where I share my knowledge on statistical topics that intrigue me.
+  description: "This is my personal blog where I share my knowledge on statistical topics that intrigue me.
 It mainly contains tutorials that uses R to explain certain concepts in statistics that challenged me in the past.
 Sometimes I also post about my experiences as a Ph.D. student."
   show_sidebar_adunit: true
   text_link_label:
   text_link_url: /index.xml